-- a.
-Development and site alteration shall not be permitted in:Significant habitat of endangered species and threatened species; and - b.
-Provincially significant wetlands. - 6.11.3.1.In addition to the Development Criteria in Section 4, the following policies shall apply: - a) New development and improvements to the trail and passive recreational uses shall be in harmony with the open landscape character and shall be sensitive to the natural environment. - b) Where development is proposed within 120 metres of Environmental Protection lands, the development shall be designed and constructed to preserve the natural functions and flow characteristics of the feature or area. - Lands designated Environmental Protection shall not be accepted as parkland dedication in the development process.
-The Town will encourage require the transfer of Environmental Protection lands to a public authority as part of site plan, plan of subdivision or plan of condominium applications;

-- d) All development adjacent to the Environmental Protection areas shall be subject to Site Plan Control.
-Site Plan Control may not be required for a single detached dwelling on an existing lot of record. - e) The Town will seek technical advice of the appropriate review agencies, including the appropriate Conservation Authorities GRCA when dealing with development proposals in or adjacent to this designation, and such review shall be at the cost of the applicant; - f) No building nor the placing of fill of any kind whether originating on the site or elsewhere, shall be permitted in areas subject to periodic flooding, or physical limitations of any kind except in accordance with the regulations of the local Conservation Authority; and, - g) Any development of permitted uses within Environmental Protection designation, as identified on Schedule A-1 and A-2, where permitted in accordance with the policies of Section 5.2, should be such that the ecological, educational, or interpretive values of such areas are maintained.
+- a) New development and improvements to the trail and passive recreational uses shall be in harmony with the open landscape character and shall be sensitive to the natural environment. - b) Where development is proposed within 120 metres of Environmental Protection lands, the development shall be designed and constructed to preserve the natural functions and flow characteristics of the feature or area. - c) Lands designated Environmental Protection shall not be accepted as parkland dedication in the development process.
+The Town will require the transfer of Environmental Protection lands to a public authority as part of site plan, plan of subdivision or plan of condominium applications; - d) The Town will seek technical advice of the appropriate review agencies, including the GRCA when dealing with development proposals in or adjacent to this designation, and such review shall be at the cost of the applicant; - e) No building nor the placing of fill of any kind whether originating on the site or elsewhere, shall be permitted in areas subject to periodic flooding, or physical limitations of any kind except in accordance with the regulations of the local Conservation Authority; and, - f) Any development of permitted uses within Environmental Protection designation, as identified on Schedule A-1 and A-2, where permitted in accordance with the policies of Section 5.2, should be such that the ecological, educational, or interpretive values of such areas are maintained.